veg pizza recipe with step by step photos – the all time favorite – super delicious veg pizza recipe from scratch.

 - place the dough onto a greased and dusted pan.

-- bake the veg pizza in a preheated oven for 15-20 minutes at 200 degrees C.
+- bake the veg pizza in the oven for 10-15 minutes at 200 degrees C till the base becomes golden brown and the cheese on top melts and gets browned.

 - serve veg pizza hot.